-Please call your doctor if you think you have been exposed to COVID-19 and develop
+Please call your doctor if you think you have been exposed to COVID-19 or develop

 a fever and symptoms, such as cough or difficulty breathing,